-This discussion paper is based on a presentation delivered at the International Conference of Thomas Paine Studies at Iona College on October 19, 2012
+This paper was delivered at the International Conference of Thomas Paine Studies at Iona College on October 19, 2012

 I could probably point to a dozen or more books or more that profoundly changed the way I look at the world when I was a student, but only one moved me to write a letter to the author.
 It was Downwardly Mobile for Conscience Sake (Tucson, AZ: Tom Paine Institute, 1993), edited by a woman named Dorothy Andersen.
 The book is an anthology of essays written by people who have chosen to reject consumerist values and live on low incomes for a variety of reasons: environmental, or religious, or out of solidarity with the world's poor, or to avoid paying taxes that would support an imperialist regime.
 Dorothy herself contributed a chapter where she told her personal story, and her husband Al also contributed a chapter that not only told his story but offered a penetrating analysis of our economic system, a social and economic critique that was like nothing I had seen before.
 It was profoundly radical, but not socialist or Marxist or anarchist.
 It was neither left nor right.
 If you could categorize it at all, it was built on Quaker values.
 I was an idealistic youth of about 20, and I found Al and Dorothy's personal stories so compelling, and Al's social and economic analysis so intriguing, that I immediately wrote to the couple, and that letter in 1996 was the beginning of a friendship and a correspondence that lasted many years.
 We exchanged visits in Massachusetts and Oregon.
 After I had spent some time in Europe, Al tried to set me up managing a youth hostel near his home in Eugene, and I was tempted to take this opportunity to spend more time near the Andersens, but ended up opting instead to settle close to home.
 As I began a career in environmental policy and started a family, we gradually fell out of touch.
-But when I heard that All had died in 2010 I knew I wanted to do something to honor and remember him.
-The 2012 International Conference of Thomas Paine Studies at Iona College, at which a version of this paper was presented, provided an opportunity to do that.
+But when I heard that Al had died in 2010 I knew I wanted to do something to honor and remember him, and so I'm glad that this forum provides an opportunity to do that.
 Al Andersen was a truly original American political philosopher, one who deserves to be more widely known than he is.
-In giving a brief overview of his life and work, my intention is to make at least a small contribution towards "putting him on the map," showing how he fits into larger intellectual traditions, and giving a sense of Al the thinker and the man.
+In giving a brief overview of his life and work today, my intention is to make at least a small contribution towards "putting him on the map," showing how he fits into larger intellectual traditions, and giving a sense of Al the thinker and the man.

-A conference on Thomas Paine was an appropriate forum for talking about Al Andersen's legacy, because Paine was one of Al's most important influences and precursors.
-The affinity between the two men's views was great enough that when Al decided he need to have an institution to house his intellectual and advocacy efforts, he dubbed his organization the "Tom Paine Institute."
+This is an appropriate forum for talking about Al Andersen's legacy, because one of Al's most important influences and precursors was Thomas Paine.
+The affinity between the two men's views was great enough that when Al decided he need to have an institution to house his intellectual and advocacy efforts, he dubbed his organization the "Tom Paine Institute."1

-1 As an American, Al was probably unaware, as I was also until recently, that the nickname "Tom" was used by Paine's political enemies in Britain to belittle him, and that Paine himself never used the short form.
+1 As an American, Al was probably unaware, as I was also until I started doing background reading for this conference, that the nickname "Tom" was used by Paine's political enemies in Britain to belittle him, and that Paine himself never used the short form.
 The short form has been embraced in recent years by many, like Al, who admire Paine's fighting, populist spirit.